racheloffline/eat-together-sample/README.md

 ## React Native Expo Installation

 1. Install [node.js](https://nodejs.org/en/).
 To ensure that you properly downloaded it, type `npm -v` in the terminal.
+This will diplsay the currently installed version, if any.
 2. Install Expo:

    ```jsx